-What is a Minor?
+What is a Minor in College?

 Choosing a major is an important step toward reaching your career goals.
 However, there are many opportunities to broaden your studies and make yourself even more marketable while earning your degree.
-By adding a minor to your degree program, you can make yourself as well-rounded as possible for the job market while also studying something you love.

 What is a Minor Degree?

-What Are Major and Minor Subjects?
+What Are Majors and Minors?

 If you are confident in your choice of major, earning a minor is a sensible way to add a range of courses in another field and earn academic credit for it.
-“The minor gives you good coverage of the additional area, usually 15 credits, in a way that doesn’t take up a huge chunk of your degree,” Lee said.
+But whether or not you add a minor to your degree program really depends on your goals.

-SNHU student Holly Carroll started her education in 1997, majoring in middle school education with dual concentrations in American and military history.
-After a hiatus from her studies, she is now completing her bachelor's degree in history at SNHU, adding minors in English language and literature and American studies.
-Her minors complement her history degree because the fields are writing-intensive.
-With that major/minor combination, Carroll is showing employers that her writing skills are solid while also fueling her personal interest in writing creatively.
+Holly Carroll '23 started her education in 1997, majoring in middle school education with dual concentrations in American and military history.
+After a hiatus from her studies, she completed her bachelor's degree in history at SNHU, adding minors in English language and literature and American studies.

 How to Choose a Minor

-While a major helps prepare you for the job market, a minor gives you the chance to listen to your heart and study what you love.
 Consider which subjects look the most interesting and let that lead you to customize your own path and point you in the right direction for your learning.

 To narrow down your options, start by talking to your academic advisor.
 They know your school’s offerings better than anybody.
 They have seen your transcripts and can make recommendations based on available transfer credits and your interests.
-DiPirro also recommends talking to important people in your life for help making this decision.
-And then ask yourself, “What is something you’ve always wanted to learn more about?
-What is something you would be really good at or interested in?”
-Let that be your guide.

-When considering a minor, start by thinking about pairing a minor that is outside your regular field of study.
-A business student could minor in philosophy to build their ability to reason through tough problems.
-Also, “jobs-focused pairings like a project management minor for a liberal arts student, or a psychology minor for a marketing student would be interesting pairings that make you more marketable to employers,” DiPirro said.
+“Jobs-focused pairings like a project management minor for a liberal arts student, or a psychology minor for a marketing student would be interesting pairings that make you more marketable to employers,” DiPirro said.

 Lee suggests combining minors and majors that are complementary, with skills that overlap.
 “A minor in American Studies is a really interesting pair for a major in American History or American Literature,” he said.

-Is a Minor Degree Worth It?
+Is a College Minor Worth It?

 When it comes to your education, don’t be afraid to take a chance.
 You are in the driver’s seat and get to chart your own path.
 That’s what a minor is ultimately all about.